grafana/plugin-tools/docusaurus/docs/ui-extensions/create-an-extension-point.md

 An extension point is a place in the UI which you make extendable by other plugins using extensions.
 These extensions can be either be links or simple React components (that can basically impelement anything).
 It's up to you how you are displaying the handling or displaying the extensions, we have some examples below.

-You can also share contextual information with the extensions using a `context` object or component props (see the examples below).
+You can also share contextual information with the extensions using a `context` object or component props (see the following examples).

 ### Requirements